Ecological urbanism

 Ecological urbanism draws from ecology to inspire an urbanism that is more socially inclusive and sensitive to the environment.
 It is less ideologically driven than green urbanism or sustainable urbanism.
 In many ways, ecological urbanism is an evolution and a critique of landscape urbanism, which argues for a more holistic approach to the design and management of cities.
 This type of urbanism has a central scope of four main objectives: compactness, complexity, efficiency, and stability.
 This model of urbanism strives to tackle the current challenges of society by intertwining sustainability and urban occupation models.

 Etymology

 "Ecological urbanism" was coined by architect and planner Miguel Ruano in his 1998 book Eco-Urbanism: Sustainable Human Settlements, 60 Case Studies.
 The term first appeared as "EcoUrbanism", which is defined as "the development of multi-dimensional sustainable human communities within harmonious and balanced built environments".
 The term was used later in April 2003 at a conference at the University of Oregon, and again in 2006 in a paper by Jeffrey Hou.
 Mohsen Mostafavi used the term in the 2007 publication Intervention Architecture and in a lecture at the Canadian Centre for Architecture.
 Today, ecological urbanism is recognized as a formal academic research topic.
-Notably, the Harvard University Graduate School of Design has conducted a conference, held an art exhibition, and published a book all centered around ecological urbanism.
+Notably, the Harvard University Graduate School of Design has conducted a conference, held an art exhibition, and published a book all centered on ecological urbanism.